 This is my big secret – the foam mattress pad.
 Typically to buy a huge old chunk of foam from the fabric store, it would have been about $100, plus you still need the batting & spray.
-I bought all of them at Walmart, too.
-The mattress pad is only $10 – that’s a big savings!
-I actually had the spray adhesive on hand, but you only need a little – and the quilt batting was about $12.
+But a mattress pad is only $10 – that’s a big savings!
+I actually had the spray adhesive on hand, but you only need a little – and you’ll also need some quilt batting.

-I sprayed a layer of adhesive to get the foam to stay down, just like normal.
+Spray a layer of adhesive to keep the foam in place securely.

-The mattress pad was large enough for 3 layers, so the first one went with the wavy side down.
-Then I sprayed adhesive and put the second layer wavy side up, sprayed again and put wavy side down, so it was smooth on top.
+The mattress pad was large enough for 3 layers, so the first layer is with the wavy side down.
+Then spray adhesive and put the second layer wavy side up, sprayed again and put wavy side down, so it was smooth on top.
 Somehow I didn’t have photos of the other two layers – oops!
 Just remember that you want the top smooth.
-I trimmed each layer all the way around to make it all neat.
+Then trim each layer all the way around to make it all neat.

 And that’s how I made a DIY ottoman from a coffee table.
 Have you ever made one?